Colorado set to prohibit marijuana co-op growing operations

-DENVER — Colorado was set Monday to outlaw marijuana growing co-ops soon after the state Senate unanimously approved a bill making it a crime to for people to cultivate recreational pot for other people.
+DENVER (AP) — Colorado was set Monday to outlaw marijuana growing co-ops soon after the state Senate unanimously approved a bill making it a crime for people to cultivate recreational pot for other people.

-The bill supported by the office Gov. John Hickenlooper passed 35-0 but it was unclear when he would sign it.
+The bill supported by the office of Gov. John Hickenlooper passed 35-0 but it was unclear when he would sign it.

 There are no state estimates on how many collective recreational marijuana growing operations exist in Colorado, though they are popular among users who share the cost of electricity, water and fertilizer to grow their pot.